pronamic/wp-gravityforms-nl/readme.txt

 == Changelog ==

+= 2.6.7 =
+*	Added the translations of Gravity Forms Polls Add-On version 1.0.beta1

 = 2.6.6 =
 *	Updated to Gravity Forms version 1.6.5, added 3 translations and improved a few